 -

-- Contrôle de la vue: in France, qualified opticians can, under certain conditions, carry out eye examinations to check the correction of glasses, particularly when they are renewed.
-This is done with the help of specific devices to assess visual acuity.
+- Eye examination: in France, qualified opticians may, under certain conditions, carry out eye examinations to check the correction of glasses, particularly when they are being renewed.
+This is done with the help of special devices to assess visual acuity.

-- Verification of prescriptions: the optician must verify the validity of prescriptions provided by customers and ensure that the optical equipment prescribed complies with identified visual needs.
+- Checking prescriptions: opticians must check the validity of prescriptions provided by customers, and ensure that the optical equipment prescribed meets the identified visual needs.

 - Sales and administrative management